-This policy enables Dial a hubby to demonstrate its commitment to keeping safe the vulnerable adults with whom it works alongside.
-Dial a hubbyacknowledges its duty to act appropriately to any allegations, reports or suspicions of abuse.
+Dial a Hubby acknowledges its duty to act appropriately to any allegations, reports or suspicions of abuse.

-It is important to have the policy and procedures in place so that staff, volunteers, service users and carers, and management committee can work to prevent abuse and know what to do in the event of abuse.
+It is important to have policy and procedures in place so that Franchisee’s, staff, including senior managers, management committee members, trustees, paid staff, volunteers, sessional workers, agency staff, students service usersand anyone can work to prevent abuse and know what to do in the event of abuse.

-The Policy Statement and Procedures have been drawn up to enable Dial a hubby to:
+The Policy Statement and Procedures have been drawn up in order to enable Dial a Hubby to:

 - promote good practice and work in a way that can prevent harm, abuse and coercion occurring.